ncsu-geoforall-lab/open-science-course/topics/open-science.rst

 Additionally, think about this text as a help to other students who did not see this particular resource or are deciding if it is worth to read it.

+Post this to the *Assignment 1* thread on Moodle.